liupfskygre/giraffe-browse/data/pipeline.md

 This produces `boidinii_working.fa`.

-*This is where I have gotten to so far.*

 ## Create a database with the found data
 Now we have two files that need to be ingest into a database.
 The `boidinii_working.fa` & `boidinii_uniprot.fa` files should contain all the data that the website needs.

-It should be fairly trivial to produce a script that takes these two files as input and puts them into MongoDB.
+I have created a script to put this data into MongoDB.

+*This is where I am at.*

 ## Build a web front end
 Then I just have to make a web front end to make this data accessible, including viewing, searching and comparing genes across the species.